Pulse - Chapter 11 - Mindjacked

 "Hey!
 There's another one!"
 Niko blurted out through the intercom.

 Qi's and Elena's eyes met for a second.
 Ok.
 This wasn't just a lone drone veering off course by accident.
-Something was definately up.
+Something was definitely up.
 These were scouts surveying their position, sent out from the Elect's nearest forward operating base: the Daniel-Johnson hydro-electric dam.

-Drexle unlocked the weapons cabinet in the store room, selected two high calibre Elk hunting rifles from the rack and a box of ammo, then made his way up the central spiral staircase to the observation tower where Niko was avidly keeping an eye on the intruders.
+Drexle unlocked the weapons cabinet in the store room, selected two high caliber Elk hunting rifles from the rack and a box of ammo, then made his way up the central spiral staircase to the observation tower where Niko was avidly keeping an eye on the intruders.

 "Have you seen any more Niko," he asked the boy.

 "No. Just these two.
 They're spreading out.
 What's it called when they do that?"

 "They're fanning out.
 It's a flanking maneuver in military terminology.
 These maintenance drones are slow and easy to neutralize; just ordinary inspection tools equipped with an array of sensors.
 Sending two makes it harder for us to stop them obtaining intel and relaying back to base.
 Approaching from two sides means that if one gets taken down, the other drone will still be able to transmit the data.
 That's where you're going to help me Niko.
 You're a good shot, but this time you only have one.
 You'll have to make it count."